Tillandsias Air Plant

 Tillandsias grow naturally on trees, rocks, and even other plants in South, Central, and parts of Northern America.
 They are in the Bromeliad family, and are sometimes referred to as "air plants."
 Thin-leaf varieties grow in areas with more rain and thick-leaf varieties in drier areas.
 No soil is needed to grow these unique plants.
 All water and nutrients are taken in through the leaves.
 Their roots are used as wire-like anchors.

 Tillandsias growth cycle starts with one plant growing to maturity and then blooming!
 One to two months after the bloom has finished, new plants form around the base of the "mother" plant.
 These will then eventually mature and complete their blooming cycle in one to several years, depending upon the variety and growing conditions (very important).

 Tillandsias can be placed in or on anything.
 Rocks, shells, pottery, driftwood, around water fountains, reptile tanks, etc. Tillandsias are NOT toxic to animals.

 CULTURAL TIPS FOR TILLANDSIA

-Bright, indirect light, fluorescent office lighting or frost-protected shaded patio.
+Bright, indirect light is ideal.
+Place no more than 10 feet from a bright window for best results.
 No direct sun.
 Some varieties can handle some early morning sun - this will allow them to "blush" (change colors) before they bloom.
-Place no more than 10 feet from a bright window for best results.

 Use a water-soluble fertilizers twice a month at 1/4 strength.